S3-working-group/s3-practical-guide/S3-practical-guide.md

 ## Governance, Semi-Autonomy and  Self-Organization

-**Governance**: Continuously deciding what to do to achieve objectives, and setting constraints on how and when things will be done.
+**Governance**: Making and evolving decisions about what to do to achieve objectives, and setting constraints on how and when things will be done.

 **Self-Governance**: People governing themselves within the constraints of a domain.

-**Self-Organization**: People coordinating work within constraints defined through governance.
+**Self-Organization**: People organizing work within constraints defined through governance.

-**Operations** (Doing the Work): People doing what needs to be done, guided by coordination and governance.
+**Operations** (Doing the Work): The work being done to create and deliver value, guided by governance

-**Semi-Autonomy**: People with autonomy to create value, limited by the constraints of their domain.
+**Semi-Autonomy**: The autonomy of people to create value, limited by the constraints of their domain (including the influence of delegator(s) and representatives), and by objections from others.

 ---